UKCloud/documentation/articles/vmware/vmw-faq-journaling-protection.md

 Journaling Protection (powered by Zerto) will replicate vApp networking specific to a customer's vApp.

 However, organisation and external networking configuration would need to be done manually.
 Customers can do this ahead of any failure by pre-provisioning external connectivity within the recovery site.

+### During setup for the DR site, is there a way to export the Edge and vLAN configurations from the production site and import this configuration for the DR site?

+Yes.
+You can manage exports and imports of configurations via the API.
+You may also raise a support ticket and we will be able to assist with this process.

 ### Does the Journaling Protection swap drive work for bitlocker enabled drives?